IdentifiantMot de passe

 Slicing into the Volume

 Unless the volume is largely transparent, you can only see the surface of it, which is often not very helpful.
 One way to inspect the internal structure of the volume is to view the slices of the volume.
 QCustom3DVolume provides two ways to display the slices.
 The first is to show the selected slices in place of the volume.
-For example, to specify a slice perpendicular to the X-axis, you can use the following method:
+For example, to specify a slice perpendicular to the X-axis, use the following method:

 Sélectionnez